olinrobotics/GatorResearch_Documentation/README.md

 # GatorResearch_Documentation
-Documentation Repository for the John Deere XUV Robot
+This repository contains full latex-based documentation for the John Deere XUV Robot.
+It has been broken down into one main document that calls a series of subdocuments that each have content for that documentation.